A well-lit living room with tasteful grey furniture and green plants.

 • Less strict mortgage lender requirements: Because the refinance is “streamlined,” this process requires fewer in-depth credit and income checks.
 In general, your lender may assume that if you’re able to pay your current monthly payment, you’ll probably be able to pay the new one.

-• No home appraisal required: Not having to wait for the home appraisal allows you to close on your refinance faster.
+• No home appraisal requirement: Not having to wait for the home appraisal allows you to close on your refinance faster.

-• An option for homeowners who owe more than their home is worth: Even if you owe more on your mortgage than your home’s value, this is one of the few types of refinances you can still take advantage of.
+• An option for homeowners who owe more than their home is worth: Even if you owe more on your mortgage than your home’s value, you can still take advantage of this refinance program.

 Cons Of An FHA Streamline Refinance

-• Closing costs must be paid upfront: Unlike a Simple Refinance where you can lump these straight into the loan, an FHA Streamline Refinance requires the borrower to pay closing costs upfront, which are typically 2% – 6% of the loan amount.
+• Closing costs that must be paid upfront: Unlike a Simple Refinance, where you can lump closing costs into the loan, an FHA Streamline Refinance requires the borrower to pay closing costs upfront.
+These costs are typically 2% – 6% of the loan amount.

-• Limited cash-out opportunity: With this refinancing option, borrowers can only take out up to $500 from their home equity.
+• A limited cash-out opportunity: This refinancing option allows borrowers to withdraw up to $500 from their home equity.

-• Borrowers have to pay mortgage insurance premiums (MIPs): FHA MIP is actually required on all FHA loans, but if you’re looking to get away from an MIP, refinancing into a conventional loan might be a better option.
+• Mortgage insurance premiums (MIP): The FHA MIP is required on all FHA loans.
+If you’re looking to get away from an MIP, refinancing into a conventional loan might be your best option.

 Need extra cash?